andrerferrer/flatpickr-stimulus-demo/README.md

 rails webpacker:install:stimulus
 ```

-- create a new controller with the same logic
+- create a new controller with the flatpickr logic
 ```js
 // app/javascript/controllers/flatpickr_controller.js
 import { Controller } from "stimulus"